Automorphic Spectra and the Conformal Bootstrap: Representation theory and product expansions

 We search for such functionals $\a$ using the following strategy.
 First, we choose some $\L$ and a large $\l_{gap}$.
 Then we use the \texttt{SDPB} software~\cite{Simmons-Duffin:2015qma,Landry:2019qug}, which was designed to solve this very problem, to find an $\a$ which satisfies the above conditions.
 This is not rigorous since internally \texttt{SDPB} uses non-exact (even if highly precise) arithmetic.
 Nevertheless, we proceed with \texttt{SDPB} to get some approximate answers which we then verify using a rigorous procedure.

-We use binary search to determine the smallest (up to some pre-defined tolerance) $\l_{gap}$ for which \texttt{SDPB} can find an $\a$.
+We use binary search to determine the smallest (up to some predefined tolerance) $\l_{gap}$ for which \texttt{SDPB} can find an $\a$.
 We then improve $\l_{gap}$ by repeating this strategy with increasing $\L$, until we see no meaningful improvement (typically we stop at $\L$ between $25$ and $41$).
 At this point, we have a strong but non-rigorous bound $\l_{gap}$ and the corresponding numerical functional $\a_{numerical}$.

 Finally, we approximate $\l_{gap}$ by a rational number which we call $\l_1^\text{single}(n)$, and similarly we approximate $\a_{numerical}$ by a functional $\a_{exact}$ with rational coefficients.
 We do not know yet if the functional $\a_{exact}$ satisfies the required conditions, so we verify that it does.
 This can be done rigorously since $P_{\a_{exact}}^n(\l)$ is a polynomial with rational coefficients.
 We describe the specific algorithm that we use in appendix~\ref{app:polynomial}.
-We find that $\a_{exact}$ always satisfies the required conditions, provided it sufficiently accurately approximates $\a_{numerical}$.
+We find that $\a_{exact}$ always satisfies the required conditions, provided it approximates $\a_{numerical}$ with sufficiently accuracy.
+Mathematica notebooks which perform the verification procedure in rational arithmetic are included with the submission.

 The result of this procedure is a rational number $\l_1^\text{single}(n)$ such that the bound \be \l_1<\l_1^\text{single}(n) \ee is satisfied by any hyperbolic manifold for which $\ell_n>0$, i.e.\ for which the crossing equation~\eqref{eq:crossineq} makes sense.
 In this paper we report the values $\l_1^\text{single}(n)$ (and their generalizations that we describe below) as exact rational numbers in decimal notation.
 There is some arbitrariness in the reported number due to the choice of $\L$ and at which point the binary search is stopped.
 We expect that for the values we report, at most the last reported digit can be improved by further increasing $\L$ or running the binary search for more iterations.
 The expectation about $\L$ is mostly speculative, we did not estimate the rate of convergence in most cases.